Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 • Intake, consent, and escalation are documented before the first hair call

-• A stop-the-line protocol is known by every performer at first rehearsal
+• An escalation pathway is known by every performer at first rehearsal

 • Performers perform.
 The production carries the labor.